 Is your dog or cat drinking more than normal?
 Have you noticed your cat suddenly drinking from the tap or your dog drinking out of the toilet?
 If so, the cause could be a significant underlying disease….

-In this post, Laura Du Pre, Veterinary Surgeon and Clinical Director of leading Yorkshire based vets Calder Vets, looks at how to identify if there is a drinking problem, what it could be, and how to treat any potential issues.
+In this article, Laura Du Pre, Veterinary Surgeon and Clinical Director of leading Yorkshire based vets Calder Vets, looks at how to identify if there is a drinking problem, what it could be, and how to treat any potential issues.

 What is a normal amount for a dog or cat to drink?